MattSkala/meshnet-survey/survey/README.md

   - benefit from economies of scale (cheaper storage, bandwidth)
 - should strive for data portability, interoperability and alternatives to ad-based funding

-## Existing Solutions

-### Delft Research
-Paul Brussee.
-Survey of robust and resilient social media tools on Android.
-2015. https://arxiv.org/pdf/1512.00071.pdf
+**Paul Brussee.
+Survey of robust and resilient social media tools on Android.** 2015. https://arxiv.org/pdf/1512.00071.pdf
 - Twimight. http://doi.acm.org/10.1145/2079360.2079367
   - Twitter client with a disaster mode
   - a central Twimight Disaster Server